Going Down

 I also thought that if I told God, “No” He had the sense of humor to send me to China.
 But God knows our abilities and He made me an American preacher.
 I am still so grateful for His infinite wisdom.

-Jonah did not want to know to Nineveh.
+Jonah did not want to go to Nineveh.
 He didn’t want to chance that God would forgive the Ninevites.
 So he fled the opposite direction from Nineveh.
-But as he flees God’s will the first half of Jonah uses the word “down” four times to show his descent out of God’s presence.
+But as he flees God’s will the first half of Jonah uses the word “down” four times to show His descent out of God’s presence.

 When you flee God’s will for your life you get further and further from His presence.
 You go down into the depths of your own resources and devices instead of up into His very best for you.
 Disobeying God is not worth the trouble you will endure.